Hans Gruber

 Inspired by the cold, calculating charm of Hans Gruber, this cocktail blends German Kummel and dry Riesling with herbal and citrus notes to create a complex, elegant drink that mirrors the villain’s refined menace and hidden depth.
 (Recipe Below)

-Inspired by the darkly composed mastermind, Hans Zimmer.
+Inspired by the darkly composed mastermind, Hans Gruber.
 His cool and complex demeanor along with his German roots prompted the use of the two spirits in this cocktail.
 First, Kummel which is a German spirit flavored with caraway, cumin and fennel giving the flavor a gently sweet, full bodied and fresh herbal flavors this matches with Hans as his true intentions are misunderstood and only revealed in the later part of the film.
 German Riesling was also chosen for its region, but also because it is a dry Riesling which matches with Hans Gruber's cold, dry demeanor.
 Lemon Oleo Saccharum, The Rhubarb Bitters, Saline and Lemon Oil from the expressed peel all deliciously support and bring out the flavors of the Kummel and Riesling.
 We serve this in a coupe glass without a garnish because we wanted to keep this clean looking, like Hans.
 For one of movies most hallowed villains, we think this is a fantastic cocktail that really embodies this character.

 Hans Gruber